 In the last years a lot of progress has been made in artificial intelligence.
 There are many exiting breakthroughs, especially in machine learning and artificial neural networks.
 Major accomplishments in vision, audio and natural language processing have been achieved.
-And still, the word artificial intelligence seems to be heavy, compared to real-world applications around or even state-of-the-art research.
+And still, the term artificial intelligence seems to be heavy, compared to real-world applications around or even state-of-the-art research.
 AI-experts know about the limitations of current approaches, even if they are sort of “biased”.
 But besides consulting companies, who want to raise funds or sell their product, the media either glamorizes or demonizes AI.
 In some disciplines AI may be superior to humans, but we can not just extrapolate this success to other tasks.
 This simple truth is called Moravec paradox.

 The Moravec paradox